fbede/vlsid/README.md

 ## Features
 - Generate sortable string ids.
-- Ids can be anylength (minimum of 8 characters).
+- Ids can be any length (minimum of 8 characters).
 - Uses base64url characters, so ids are url safe.

 ## Usage